 This program fulfills the requirement for the Standard Administrative and Supervisory Certificate with an endorsement in a specific field.
 It is also offered as a non-certification program.In order to be eligible for an endorsement as superintendent in the State of Nebraska, you must have earned a master's degree as principal, or have completed an endorsement program as principal in an accredited Nebraska college or university.

-With more than 40 years in K-12 education, mainly as a school principal, Richard Meyer has brought a depth of experience to the program and his students.
+With more than 40 years in K-12 education, mainly as a school principal, Dick Meyer has brought a depth of experience to the program and his students.
 He views his current position as an opportunity to continue his work in education while helping adults become more successful in the K-12 setting.

 Bachelor's degree in education

 Standard teaching certificate

 Have a satisfactory score on the Praxis I Test if the applicant has not taught for three consecutive years in the same school system

 |Advanced Educational Psychology||3|

 This course focuses on school learning, its assessment and factors that are related to it.
 These factors include, for example, learner's development and characteristics (biological, psychological, cultural and social), learner's exceptionalities, teacher's instructional and behavior management techniques, and social influences.
 Current issues and problems will be studied and discussed in a seminar setting.
 There will also be opportunity to study topics of individual concern.